dr-gazpacho/hey_jay/README.md

 ## Intro
 You will make the light sing.
 You’re going to assemble a Hey Jay, a little device that I like to think of as a reverse light organ.
 Once it’s assembled and powered up, you can wave your hand close to the device and trigger the motion sensor.
 Then, the microcontroller takes a sample of the ambient light from the sensor, maps the measurements onto a digital synthesizer, and finally it outputs the music to an ⅛” headphone jack.
 Think of it like a sort of digital wind chime that plays when you strum the light.

-I named this after one of my bros, bandmates, logical family, whatever you want.
-He died too young, and I miss him every day.
-I don't know where we go when we die or if we live forever, but I hope the light will just take us home.

 ## What This Kit Includes
 - 1x Raspberry Pi Pico H
 - 1x Breadboard